Sleep Off That Food Coma Before Getting on the Road!

-Turkey, a popular holiday dish, is frequently cited as a reason for post-meal tiredness, because it contains an amino acid called tryptophan.
+Turkey is frequently cited as a reason for post-meal tiredness.
+This is because it contains an amino acid called tryptophan.
 Similarly, other foods are thought to increase the chances of a food coma, including:

 - Bananas and other foods with high magnesium levels, like pumpkin seeds and halibut

 - Red meat

 Since postprandial somnolence is caused by the digestive process, it can be the result of eating any food.
 Overeating in particular can lead to a food coma, since it gives the body more food to digest.
 This is why food-centric holidays, like Thanksgiving, tend to result in a big post-meal energy crash!

 Unlike a true coma, a food coma isn’t dangerous or long-term.
 Generally, it can be cured by a quick nap, and who doesn’t love an excuse to nap?!
 But while the food coma itself isn’t dangerous, getting back on the road after a big meal can be.